-By combining a very low thermal mass furnace (Arena®) with a robust, sensitive sensor (Corona®) and optimized crucibles (Concavus®), the DSC 214 Polyma achieves impressive performance data.
+By combining a very low thermal mass furnace (Arena®) with a robust, sensitive sensor (ring-shaped sensor) and optimized crucibles (Concavus®), the DSC 214 Polyma achieves impressive performance data.

 Along with fast heating and cooling rates – which also allow for isothermal crystallization experiments – this is expressed particularly by the Indium Response Ratio, which is the achievable height-to-width-ratio of the melting peak of indium.